mlibrary/about-publishing/src/content/books/academic-ableism-disability-and-higher-education.md

 author: Jay Timothy Dolmage
 image:
   file: /assets/9780472053711.jpg
-  alt: Title in bold white and red fonts on a black background
+  alt: Cover of Academic Ableism.
+Title in bold white and red fonts on a black
+    background
 description: Academic Ableism brings together disability studies and institutional critique to recognize the ways that disability is composed in and by higher education, and rewrites the spaces, times, and economies of